$88 Standard Water Heater Flush! Regularly $176. Claim Now

 Steps for Choosing the Best HVAC System

-.
 Older heating systems are inefficient.
 An old furnace might have an AFUE of just 56%, while a new one may be 98.5%.
 When choosing a furnace, pay close attention to the type of air handler.
-There are single-stage air handlers, but these only have one speed setting, wasting energy to heat your home.
-Two-stage air handlers let you save energy on a low setting and operate on high when needed, while variable speed (multi-stage) air handlers can run at different speeds to adjust indoor temperature.
+There are single-stage air handlers, but these only have one-speed settings, wasting energy to heat your home.
+Two-stage air handlers let you save energy on a low setting and operate on high when needed, while variable-speed (multi-stage) air handlers can run at different speeds to adjust indoor temperature.

 When selecting any HVAC unit, compare all ratings, including AFUE, SEER, and HSPF.